TheKeeperOfPie/AutoBackground/README.md

 - Image Height : Height in pixels used as the minimum possible width when downloading images, does not affect user added folders nor already cached images
 - Download Timer:
     - On: Will download a new set of images every amount of user specified time, default 2 days, should not wake device to download
+- Start Time: Time at which download timer will first start and repeat from thereafter
     - Off: Will not download new images, must be downloaded manually
 - Use WiFi:
     - On: Will attempt to download if device is connected to WiFi